Robot using computer

 What is generative AI and how will it be used in organic search?

-Generative AI simply means content/assets that are created by artificial intelligence.
+Generative AI simply means assets such as copy or images that are created by artificial intelligence.

-In organic search, a notable way we’ll see AI in practice will be in a new form of featured snippet – that is, content that appears in ‘position zero’, above traditional search results, that aims to answer a query directly on the search engine results page (SERP).
+In organic search, a notable way we’ll see AI in practice will be in a new module that is similar to a form of featured snippet – that is, content that appears in ‘position zero’, above traditional search results, that aims to answer a query directly on the search engine results page (SERP).

 Current featured snippet